 A STORY OF STRUGGLES AND SOLUTIONS ACROSS THE US

-ROOTED will be there on the ground, beyond Charleston—in Chicago, Milwaukee, Los Angeles, Brooklyn, Oakland—to document the national upsurge in homegrown food justice activism and urban farming.
-We will track the real-time daily struggles and triumphs of innovative farmers coast-to-coast who, like Germaine, are demanding dignity for the people of their community.
+ROOTED will be there on the ground, beyond Charleston – in Chicago, Milwaukee, Brooklyn, Oakland – to document the national upsurge in homegrown food justice activism and urban farming.

 “We’re the rich soil.
 We are building the roots where people can come to be restored so they can take care of themselves and their families.”